ikailo/Agience/README.md

 	- Select the Authorizer you created.
 Click "ENTER"
 	- Enter a valid API Key for OpenAI.
 Click "SAVE".

-**IMPORTANT NOTE: The API KEY is NOT currently stored encrypted at rest.
-Even though the preview instance is secure, I strongly recommend you delete and disable it after you test.
+**IMPORTANT NOTE: The API Key is NOT currently stored encrypted at rest.
+Even though the preview instance is secure, I strongly recommend you delete (overwrite) and disable it after you test.
 This is a high priority bug.**

 **All the above steps are a bit cumbersome and will be made easier in the future.**